enactjs/performance-tests/README.md

 ### Mount

-Mounting is very is pretty simple.
+Mounting is pretty simple.
 We just need to find the top component for the component we're trying to test like `Mount(filename, 'Changeable');`.
 We can check the React Devtools to see which component is at the top of a specific component.

 ```javascript
 	it('should mount picker under threshold', async () => {